Wamuza1/Stcock-Analysis/README.md

 <img width="239" alt="2018" src="https://user-images.githubusercontent.com/92646311/164845563-89e59dfa-ef70-410a-8298-91163abbba66.png">

 ## Execution times of the original script and the refactored script.
+We can conclude by looking at the execution time of the orignal script run time that the refactoring code run time is more efficient/less.
+It will be helpful in analyzing thousands of rows of data.
+The initial code run time for 2017 is 0.4765625 and for 2018 is 0.4921875.
+Whereas the with the help of refactoring code the run time dropped
 **Orignal Script run Time for 2017**

 <img width="244" alt="PopUP_2017" src="https://user-images.githubusercontent.com/92646311/164847825-8ea9cb9f-002a-4974-81a0-6897c780b833.png">